-SH: Gucci is celebrating its 100-year anniversary.
-If you live that long, how would you celebrate your 100th birthday?
+SH: If you live to be 100 like Gucci, how would you celebrate your birthday?

 Craving more culture?
 Sign up to receive the Cultured newsletter, a biweekly guide to what’s new and what’s next in art, architecture, design and more.